Cataract Symptoms and Treatments

 Accidents, depression, loss of independence

-Cataracts effect most seniors.
+Cataracts affect most seniors.
 Over 50% of those between 75 and 85 have already lost some vision due to a cataract.

 - Older adults, already a risk group for bone fractures, increase their likelihood of falls.